reynard-testing/reynard/README.md

 - The addition of [OpenTelemetry](https://opentelemetry.io/) for each service of interest, or any tracing solution that allows for both the propagation of the `traceparent` and `tracecontext` headers [as defined by the W3C](https://www.w3.org/TR/trace-context/).
 - The addition of reverse proxies as a sidecar to each service of interest.
 - The addition of a fault injection controller process.
-- (Optionally) the addition of Jaeger to collect and visualize traces for debugging purposes.
+- (Optionally) the addition of [Jaeger](https://www.jaegertracing.io/) to collect and visualize traces for debugging purposes.

+**Distributed Tracing:**

 We recommend [OpenTelemetry](https://opentelemetry.io/) as a distributed tracing solution as, in many cases, it can be [automatically added](https://opentelemetry.io/docs/zero-code/).
 Keep in mind that adding distributed tracing will introduce some overhead.
 Our tooling does not require that every span is exported, but it does require that context is correctly propagated.
+Exporting spans to a tool like [Jaeger](https://www.jaegertracing.io/) will aid in debugging in case bugs are found using Reynard.

+**Proxies:**

 The reverse proxies are available as a [Docker image](https://hub.docker.com/r/dflipse/reynard-proxy).
 The exact deployment of the proxies depends on the system configuration.
 In most cases, you want to route traffic targeted to a service of interest through a proxy, without changing the services.
 We provide a [converter utility](util/converter/) for Docker compose.
 The supported communication protocols are HTTP1.1, HTTP2 and gRPC.

+**Controller:**

 The controller service is available as a [Docker image](https://hub.docker.com/r/dflipse/reynard-controller).
 It must be configured to be aware of all deployed proxies to function correctly.

 ## Using the Test Library

 The testing library is available as [a Maven package](https://central.sonatype.com/artifact/dev.reynard/junit) under the `dev.reynard.junit` namespace.
-To create a Reynard test suite, simply add the `@FiTest` to a function that has a single argument of type `TrackedFaultload`:
+To create a Reynard test suite, simply add the `@FiTest` to a test function that has a single argument of type `TrackedFaultload`:

 ```java
 @FiTest
 void testSuite(TrackedFaultload faultload) { ... }
 ```

-The faultload defines the current set of faults (starting with no faults), and headers required for the instrumentation to understand which events to target.
+The faultload defines the current set of faults (starting with no faults), and the headers required for the instrumentation to understand how to inject these faults.

 The test case must have the properties: